Marathon Training: 10 Essential Sessions

 Workout:

-• 12K run, starting 1 minute slower than race pace and finishing faster than race pace
+• 16–18K run starting 45 seconds/km slower than race pace, finishing at race pace or faster

 Cool-Down: